department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 ### Task 3 Scenario

 Great!
-I have one more task with the Tdap vaccine or immunization.
+I have one more task with the tetanus vaccine or immunization.
 Imagine that it has been a few years since your last Tdap booster.
-In the case of a minor injury, such as a cut involving rusted metal, you would like to get a Tdap booster:
+You have had a minor injury and think you might need a Tetanus booster.
-Can you talk me through which group on the right you would search for Tdap booster information?
+Which group on the right would you search in for Tdap booster information?
+Talk me through your thought process.
-- When you are ready, go ahead and move the Tdap shot card to the right to the place where you think it makes the most sense.
+- When you are ready, go ahead and move the Tdap shot card to the place on the right where it makes the most sense to you.

 <em>(If participant makes their choice without sharing their thought process):